Skip to main content

-New in version: 2.11.0 This guide shows you how to secure your FastMCP server using WorkOS’s AuthKit, a complete authentication and user management solution.
-This integration uses the Remote OAuth pattern, where AuthKit handles user login and your FastMCP server validates the tokens.
+This guide shows you how to secure your FastMCP server using WorkOS’s AuthKit, a complete authentication and user management solution.
+This integration uses the Remote OAuth pattern with RFC 8707 resource indicators: AuthKit issues tokens whose aud claim is bound to your server’s resource URL, and FastMCP validates that claim automatically.

 Configuration